Ask Keri: Should I be taking probiotics?

 Keri Says: I get this question.
 A lot.
 I’ve realized that most people asking, however, don’t even know what probiotics are.

 So, before I answer whether you should or shouldn’t be taking one, here is the 411 on what they are.

 Probiotics are defined by the World Health Organization (WHO) as “live microorganisms, which, when consumed in adequate amounts, confer a health benefit on the host.”
 Because of these benefits, probiotics are often referred to as “good” or “friendly” bacteria.
 In case, you’re still confused, you are the host.

-What is the intestinal microbiota and how does it affect one’s digestive health?
+What is the intestinal microbiota, and how does it affect digestive health?

 Are all probiotics the same?

 No. There are many strains of beneficial cultures that have probiotic potential.
 But the benefits associated with probiotics are strain-specific (and these benefits must be established through adequate studies.)
 Also, the range of benefits can vary according to the amount consumed.

 Live cultures are microbes used to ferment foods.
 Not all live and active cultures are probiotics (meaning they don’t all have studies supporting specific benefits.)
 Therefore a product that contains live and active cultures does not necessarily qualify as a probiotic.